smartcat-labs/berserker/berserker-http/README.md

 14.. `headers` - Contains headers in a form of name-value map which will be added to each request.
 Optional.

 Worker `accept` method expects following properties:
-1. `url` - whole url to be used, it ignores `base-url`.
+1. `url` - Whole url to be used, it ignores `base-url`.
 Mutually exclusive with `url-sufix`.
-2. `url-sufix` - concatenates to `base-url` to construct url.
+2. `url-sufix` - Concatenates to `base-url` to construct url.
 Mutually exclusive with `url`.
 3. `method-type` - Method type of the request.
 Mandatory.
-4. `headers` - header names with its values.
+4. `headers` - Header names with its values.
 It will override headers with same name defined in configuration.
 Optional.
 5. `body` - Payload of the request.
 Available only when `POST` or `PUT` method types are used.
 Optional.

 ## Configuration